-Payment Certificates may be either Interim or Penultimate or Final.
-The valuation of a Payment Certificate should be completed with reference to the Pricing Document and should be informed by the following;

-- The value of the works properly executed.
+4.4 Response to the Payment Claim Notice or the Payment Certificate The response to the Payment Claims Notice shall be issued in the form of a Payment Certificates and may be either Interim or Penultimate or Final.
+The valuation of a Payment Certificate should be completed with reference to the Pricing Document and should be informed by the following: The value of the works properly executed.
 Consideration should be given to any defects notified to the Contractor, resolved or unresolved, and defects agreed between the parties to be accepted by the Employer.
-(Refer to Sub-clause 8.5 of PW-CF 1 to PW-CF5). - Amounts owed by the Contractor for rectification of defects by the Employer or at the Employer's cost. - The value of unfixed Works Items, see Schedule Part 1L. - Amounts for adjustments to the Contract Sum as determined under the Contract.
-Consideration should be given to Determinations of Contractor and Employer Claims where applicable. - Amounts to be paid according to clause PV1 or PV2. - Amounts included in the Pricing Document for Contractor's Documents properly completed and supplied as required by the contract. - Amounts which can be withheld from the Contractor in accordance with sub-clause 4.9.3, 5.3, 11.4.1 and 11.4.2 of PW-CF1 to PW-CF5. - Amounts to be withheld for retention - Amounts for adjustments arising out of dispute resolution procedures. - Amounts arising from Liquidated Damages - Cumulative amount previously certified for payment

-Note: Payment should only be certified, or withheld, where entitlement to do so can be demonstrated, by reference to the Conditions of Contracts.
+(Refer to Sub-clause 8.5 of PW-CF 1 to PW-CF5).
+Amounts owed by the Contractor for rectification of defects by the Employer or at the Employer's cost.
+The value of unfixed Works Items, see Schedule Part 1L.
+Amounts for adjustments to the Contract Sum as determined under the Contract.
+Consideration should be given to Determinations of Contractor and Employer Claims where applicable.
+Amounts to be paid according to clause PV1 or PV2.
+Amounts which can be withheld from the Contractor in accordance with sub-clause 4.9.3, 5.3, 11.4.1 and 11.4.2 of PW-CF1 to PW-CF5.
+Amounts for adjustments arising out of dispute resolution procedures.
+Amounts arising from Liquidated Damages Cumulative amount previously certified for payment to do so can be demonstrated, by reference to the Conditions of Contracts.
 Payment Certificates shall be issued to the Contractor, copied to the Employer, setting out the amount of payment to be made to the Contractor in the opinion of the Employer's Representative.
 Reasons for any difference between the Contractor's Statement and the Payment Certificate shall be detailed and provided to the Contractor, (PW-CF1 to PW-CF6 only)